james-alvey-42/WormholeFinder/README.md

 2. U(1) wormholes within the axion-dilaton system in String Theory
   - **dilaton.m:** similar to the u1.m file this contains the implementation for the axion-dilaton system
-  - **run-dilaton.m:** this runs the functions in dilaton.m and plots the results for the dilaton, radial field and metric function
+  - **run-dilaton.nb:** this runs the functions in dilaton.m and plots the results for the dilaton, radial field and metric function